wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

         types:
           - Object
         content: |-
-          Match only requests that have these query parameters set (in any order)
+          Match only requests that have these query parameters set (in any order).
+Query parameters are matched by using Node.js [querystring](https://nodejs.org/api/querystring.html) module.
+If it doesn't fulfil your requirements, you should append query parameters to the url manually.
         examples:
           - |-
-            {"q": "cute+kittenz", "format": "gif"}
+            {"q": "cute+kittenz", "format": "gif", inform: true}
       - name: params
         versionAdded: 6.0.0
         types: